 Cadaver allows you to invoke an editor against files while inside the command-line facility:

 dav:/> edit index_html Connecting to server... connected.
 Locking `index_html': Authentication required for Zope on server `saints.homeunix.com': Username: admin Password: Retrying: succeeded.
 Downloading `/index_html' to /tmp/cadaver-edit-001320 Progress: [=============================>] 100.0% of 93 bytes succeeded.
 Running editor: `vi /tmp/cadaver-edit-001320'...

 In this case, the index_html object was pulled up for editing inside of the vi text editor.
 You can specify your editor of choice on most UNIX-like systems by changing the EDITOR environment variable.

-You can also use cadaver to transfer files between your local directory and remote Zope, as described above for WS_FTP.
-For more advanced synchronization of data, the sitecopy program can inspect your local and remote data and only transfer the changes, using FTP or DAV.
+You can also use cadaver to transfer files between your local directory and remote Zope.
+For more advanced synchronization of data, the sitecopy program can inspect your local and remote data and only transfer the changes.

 KDE applications are WebDAV aware.
 Therefore, we can actually edit Zope objects from any of the KDE applications, such as konqueror, quanta, kate, et cetera.

 start editing when konqueror presents the Zope workspace.